Cost of Parquet Flooring

 Parquet Flooring Prices

-If you are considering installing parquet flooring in your home, take a look at the table below for an idea of the prices you can expect to pay for different parquet flooring laying jobs:
+If you are considering installing parquet flooring in your home, take a look at the table below for an idea of the prices of different parquet flooring laying jobs, including materials and professional installation:

 Supply Only Costs